-Table \ref{tab:numcompare} shows the scalability comparison of the number of job titles in different \emph{JTM} datasets.
-Compared to previous works \cite{zhang2020large, dave2018combined, li2017nemo}, ours have a much larger number of job titles than others: the large number of job titles, $>$11,500 times larger than \cite{zhang2020large}, $>$69 times larger than \cite{dave2018combined}, and $>$30 times larger than the LinkedIn job title taxonomy dataset \cite{li2017nemo}.
-To create the ground truth dataset, we perform an exact match of job titles in our dataset with ESCO (European Skills/Competences, qualifications and Occupations\footnote{https://ec.europa.eu/esco/portal/escopedia/ESCO}), which includes job titles and standardized job titles as written as job groups, in which we use NLTK \cite{bird2006nltk} to remove proper nouns.
-ESCO is a job title dictionary of European skills/competences, qualifications and occupations, and provides a hierarchical structure of occupation and its group.
-For example, ``Software developers" consists of ``application developer", ``software engineer", ``software architect", etc. Then, we match the job titles in our dataset which also exist in the ESCO taxonomy, and use the matched job titles for the experiment.
-While there is another publicly available job title taxonomy ISCO\footnote{https://ec.europa.eu/esco/portal/escopedia/ISCO}, ESCO is an extended version of ISCO and has a much larger volume.
-Thus, we adopted ESCO and created the ground truth label using the job title defined by ESCO.
+In comparison to previous works \cite{zhang2020large, dave2018combined, li2017nemo, zhang2019job2vec}, our dataset has a significantly larger number of job titles.
+Specifically, our dataset contains over 11,500 times more job titles than \cite{zhang2020large}, over 69 times more job titles than \cite{dave2018combined}, over 30 times more job titles than \cite{li2017nemo}, and four times more job titles than the Job2Vec (Finance) dataset \cite{zhang2019job2vec}.
+To create our ground truth dataset, we perform an exact search to match job titles in our dataset with the European Skills/Competences, qualifications, and Occupations (ESCO) taxonomy\footnote{https://ec.europa.eu/esco/portal/escopedia/ESCO}, which provides a hierarchical structure of job titles and normalized job titles as job groups.
+For example, ``software developers" consists of ``application developer", ``software engineer", ``software architect", etc. We remove proper nouns from the job titles, and use the matched job titles as the ground truth labels for our experiments.

-\section{Our Proposed Model: ${\m}$}
+\section{Our Proposed Model: {\ours}}

-In this section, we describe our job title mapping model {\m}.
-The main idea of {\m} is to learn multi-aspect representations of an input job title, then produce its \emph{top-n} mapping standard job titles that are predefined in a standard job title taxonomy.
-Figure \ref{fig:toy} shows a toy example of how {\m} works.
-Job titles of an input resume are first extracted.
-Next, for each job title, {\m} first learns its multi-aspect embeddings: topological embeddings, semantic embeddings, and syntactic embeddings.
-In this example, ``mobile app speciallist'' is the input job title.
-Then, {\m} utilizes these multi-aspect embeddings to predict the matching standard job title, resulting in the ``applications programmer''.
+In this section, we describe our job title normalization model, {\ours}.
+The main idea of {\ours} is to learn multi-aspect representations of an input job title and produce its corresponding \emph{top-n} normalized standard job title mappings that are predefined in a standard job title taxonomy.
+Figure \ref{fig:toy} shows a toy example of how {\ours} works.
+First, the job titles of a resume are extracted.
+Next, {\ours} learns the multi-aspect embeddings, including graph, semantic, and syntactic embeddings, for each job title.
+In this example, the input job title is ``mobile app speciallist'', and {\ours} utilizes the multi-aspect embeddings to predict the matching standard job title, resulting in ``applications programmer''.